hyperstack-org/hyperstack/docs/installation/installation.md

 ## Creating a Test Rails App

-You can install Hyperstack in an existing Rails apps, or you can create a new Rails app using the Rails `new` command.
+You can install Hyperstack in existing Rails apps, or you can create a new Rails app using the Rails `new` command.
 For example to create a new app called `MyApp` you would run

 ```
 rails new MyApp -T